redherring99/Petroineos/README.txt

 ====================

 The modern approach is "programming by injection" rather than class derivation.
-I am not sure that I agree 100% with this approach as it can lead to "death by dependency injection"  where class constructors have a large number of items injected.
-Apparently the "mediator pattern" gets around this issue, however, I have not had time, so far, to investigate this pattern.
-So...I try to use class derivation where necessary and DI where necessary or a combination.
+I am not sure that I agree 100% with this approach as it can lead to "death by dependency injection"  where class constructors have a large number of items injected, I could use a mediator-pattern but don't feel that necessary here

 I have put the interfaces in the same files as the classes -really for expediency, but, of course, they could be in separate files or even a separate project